Google Analytics is a free web analytics tool offered by Google to help you analyze your website traffic.

 JSON data source OAuth 2.0 credentials wizard

-Once the JSON data source is created, is time to create the base view to get the Google Analytics report data.
+Once the JSON data source is created, it is time to create the base view to get the Google Analytics report data.
 Use the Create base view button for this.

 Create base view option